rostislav-ivanov/LIL-S-CARE/README.md

 	- [x] after registration receive a discount code

 - ### Logged members can also:
-	- [x] add / edit one review per product and attach photos to it.
+	- [x] add / edit one review per product and attach photos to it
 	- [x] have auto filled default details at check-out
 	- [x] manage their account details:
+ 		- [x] edit account details
 		- [x] add / remove / edit / choose default own addresses and contact details
 		- [x] preview their own order history in a collapsable list.
 Even if some product details in the shop have changed (e.g. price, name or photo) members continue to see the products in their history as they were when the order was placed.
 		- [x] add / remove / preview favourite products

 - ### Admins can manage and edit:
 	- ### Products: